 Having gained an Exhibition to read engineering at Peterhouse, Cambridge, I worked for GEC in Coventry and then Newton Aycliffe.
 I left to do an MBA at Durham University Business School and then joined the NHS.
 Later I qualified as an accountant (FCCA).

 I am now retired and live in Washington, Tyne and Wear.
 I am married to Pat, also retired.
-I have a 34 year old daughter, Kate, from my first marriage, who having become a proper doctor (PhD!) is currently employed in a three-year post at The School of Veterinary Medicine, University of Wisconsin.
+I have a 38 year old daughter, Kate, from my first marriage, who having become a proper doctor (PhD!) is currently employed as a Clinical Pathologist at PTDS.

 My principal interests are folk music, choral singing, biking, skiing, opera and Indian food (cooking and eating it!).